So, you’ve decided to write a book! Congratulations!

 It costs nothing to publish on either of these platforms.
 You decide on what you would like to sell your book for, and these platforms keep about 30% to 70% from the sale of each book.

+Finally, there is a hybrid option where you pay the publisher to publish your book.
 These publishers offer editing and formatting and even the marketing of your book.
-Depending on the package you select, it will cost you anywhere between $5,000 to $10,000 for this.
+Depending on the package you select, it will cost you anywhere between $5,000 to $10,000.
 But you get to keep all the revenue from the sale of your book.

 Acorn Publishing is a big name on this platform.